-- 1. DDP or auxiliary printer output (specified by // ROUTE) and RBP output (specified by // DST) cannot be mixed for any one job.
+- 1. DDP or auxiliary printer output (specified by / / ROUTE) and RBP output (specified by / / DST) cannot be mixed for any one job.
 For any job, all output must be of one type or the other.
 Also, DDP destinations and local auxiliary printer destinations cannot be used for the same print file. - 2.
-When a workstation initiates a job that directs printed output to an auxiliary printer connected to another workstation (one that is not the originator), the user at the other workstation must issue an RP command to initiate printing.
-See the interactive services commands and facilities user guide/programmer reference for information about the RR command.
+When a workstation or terminal initiates a job that directs printed output to an auxiliary printer connected to a local or remote workstation or terminal (one that is not the originator), the user at the other workstation or terminal must be logged on with the same user-id as specified in the // ROUTE job control statement and must issue an RP command to initiate printing.
+See the Interactive Services Operating Guide, UP-9972, for more information on the RP command.